tapyu/python-lessons/README.md

     [tool.poetry.scripts]
     correcao = "pypackage.__main__:main"
     ```
-    to generate a callable script, which is stored at `$HOME/.local/bin/correcao` (on GNU/Linux).
+    to generate a callable script, which is stored at `$HOME/.local/bin/correcao` (on GNU/Linux systems).
 This file is an executable Python script with the following content
     ```py
     #!/usr/bin/python3
     # -*- coding: utf-8 -*-